xcp-ng/xcp-ng-org/docs/guests.md

 Using Dynamic memory can be a good way to reduce your memory consumption, but you have to be careful because when migrating your VM XCP-ng will automatically reduce the VM memory to it's minimal settings and this can cause VM crash.

-We recommand you check your windows VM settings to see if dynamic memory as been enabled.
+We recommand you check your VM settings to verify if dynamic memory has been enabled.
 In the Advanced tab of you Vm in the VM limits section, Memory limits (min/max):

 ![](../assets/img/screenshots/Dynamic_mem.png)